 Regardless of how you approach the task, I believe it’s an important one.
-Cleaning and decluttering can help to relieve stress and free our minds to focus on what really matters – people, projects, hobbies, and rest.
+Cleaning and decluttering can help to relieve stress and free our minds to focus on what really matters: people, pets, projects, hobbies, and rest.

 Today, though, I want to share with you seven areas you might not even think about when you think of spring cleaning along with a few helpful ideas for each one.